 Processes

-In order to make possible these changes in the Portal and to guarantee proper feedback and communications between the users, policy makers and technical providers involved some processes have been established.
-We will talk here about the requirement gathering, release and testing procedures.
+In order to guarantee that changes are align with user needs and ensure proper communication with policy makers and technical providers Accounting portal development will follow Instructions for Production teams [RX] which detail activities necessary for change, release and deployment management process.

 3.1 Requirement gathering process

-A tool like the Accounting Portal has a large variety of users with very different needs.
-Some are only interested on checking monthly data for their site or VO, others are power users that want programmable access to large quantities of data.
-Others want a birds eye view of the use of the infrastructure.
-This users can also be from anywhere in the world.
+A tool like the Accounting Portal has users with very different needs.
+Some of them are interested in web-base access to small amount of data, for example checking monthly data for a site or a VO.
+Other users are interested in programmable access to large quantities of data.
+There is also a need to provide high level of the infrastructure use.

 This means that requirement gathering is particularly difficult.
-With this in mind, the Accounting Portal Advisory and Testing Board [R2] (from now on, the ATB) was established.
+With this in mind, the Accounting Portal Advisory and Testing Board [R2] (ATB) has been established.

-This board is composed from the Accounting Portal and Repository PTs, EGI Operations staff, VO and site admin representatives and other actors, and represents an open Special Interest Group, which welcomes people interested in the current and future evolution of the portal.
+This board is composed from the Accounting Portal and Repository PTs, EGI Operations staff, VO and site admin representatives and other users.
+Its mandate is to help developers in requirement prioritization and releasing process.
+The board provides forum to discuss the tools evolution that meet the expressed needs of the EGI community.

 The ATB convened several times to define the future roadmap and requirements of the new Accounting Portal, and this document is composed primarily of its input.
 All requirements are gathered and proposed by members of the ATB, and future requirements should also be vetted and prioritized by this board.

 These requirements are reported in EGI RT tickets, and can be seen in the Accounting Portal Requirements Dashboard [R3], along with their updates and resolution status.
-These tickets are discussed and prioritized by the ATB, which meets monthly.
 The current list of requirements integrated in the roadmap can be seen in the Roadmap section in this document.

 3.2 Release Process

-The Portal will follow the EGI-Engage release protocol, detailed in Figure 5 and explained below.
-There will be a release each 6 months starting in M14, totalling 3 planned releases in the total life of the project
+The Portal will follow the EGI release and deployment process, detailed in Figure 5 and explained below.
+There will be a release each 6 months starting in M14 - 3 in total.

-Fig.5 – EGI Release Process
+Fig.5 – EGI Release and deployment process

 3.2.1 Plan Release

 Releases for the portal are planned within 6 months intervals and detailed in Section VI.
-These releases will implement requirements and features according to the roadmap, and any future requirements approved by the ATB having in account the resources and time available for the implementation.
+These releases will implement requirements and features according to the roadmap.
+Any future requirements approved by the ATB will take in account the resources and time available for the implementation.

-The OMB will be notified with at least a week in advance so it can notify all users and manage problems.
+The Operations Management Board will be notified with at least a week in advance so it can notify all users and manage problems.

 Also, the release should be presented in the monthly OMB meeting prior to the release to production.

-In the case a emergency release is needed, it will be announced in the following meeting.
+In the case an emergency release is needed, it will be announced in the following meeting.

 3.2.2 Build Release